josephbudd/okp/README.md

 ## This is a work in progress

-I'm building this application using go modules, go workspaces and vscode workspaces.
-I need to make the process a little more user friendly and when I do I'll document how to correctly build this app.

 ## About okp

 Back in the 90's, I used a cassette tape and a straight key to learn morse code.
-I sort of learned how to copy and also tried to teach myself how to key.
-Thank goodness, I never keyed on air.

-A few years ago I wrote my own Go WASM code to translate my keying using a browser and a USB key.
+A few years ago I wrote my own Go code to translate my keying using a browser and a USB key.
 That's when I realized that I was not keying morse code, I was keying a bunch of noise.

 Morse code is not noise.
 Morse code is music.